Cafeteria mobile app case study

 Impact:

-The number of downloads is doubled than what we expected.
+The number of downloads is double what we expected.

 What I learned: